The Fragility of Optimized Bandit Algorithms: Improvement of the Regret Tail

-\begin{remark} From (\ref{psitail2}), we see there is an explicit trade-off between the amount of exploration and the resulting heaviness of the regret distribution tail.
-Specifically, using the divergence function $D_\psi/(1+b)$ instead of $D_\psi$ is equivalent to increasing the amount of UCB exploration by $1+b$ times, which for a fixed instance of bandit environment $\nu$, yields a regret tail exponent of $-C(\nu) \cdot (1+b)$, where $C(\nu) \ge 1$ is a constant depending on $\nu$.
-While studying a related problem, \cite{audibert_etal2009} developed finite-time upper bounds on the tail of the regret distribution for the UCB1 algorithm (due to \cite{auer_etal2002}) in the bounded rewards setting, which are suggestive of the exploration-regret tail trade-off that we provide in (\ref{psitail2}).
+\begin{remark} While studying a related problem, \cite{audibert_etal2009} developed finite-time upper bounds on the tail of the regret distribution for the UCB1 algorithm (due to \cite{auer_etal2002}) in the bounded rewards setting, which are suggestive of the exploration-regret tail trade-off that we provide in (\ref{psitail1}).
+They study the case where the amount of UCB exploration is increased by a $1+b$ multiplicative factor (similar to setting $f$ such that $\lim_{t \to \infty} f(t)/\log(t) = 1+b$ in Algorithm \ref{alg1}), so that the regret tail becomes lighter with more negative tail exponent $-c \cdot (1+b)$ for some fixed $c > 0$.
 However, they do not develop matching lower bounds for the regret tail.
 Such lower bounds are a fundamental ingredient in establishing the nature of the trade-off. \end{remark}

+\begin{remark} Furthermore, we can ensure the same regret tail guarantees as in (\ref{psitail1}) for all environments in a class $\mathcal{M}_{P,0}^K$ that is larger than $\mathcal{M}_P^K$.
+Here, $\mathcal{M}_{P,0}$ is a general family of distributions, whose CGF's are dominated by those of $\mathcal{M}_P$: